eploko/simple_form-magic_submit/README.md

 3. `simple_form.magic_submit.default.action.submit`
 4. `helpers.submit.action`

-Say for a `Admin::UsersController` and a `Roles` model, the following lookups will be made on the edit action:
+Say, for a `Admin::UsersController` and a `Roles` model, the following lookups will be made on the edit action:

 1. `simple_form.magic_submit.admin.users.roles.edit.submit`